+SPONSOR Camgian Microsystems ELECTRICAL ENGINEERING & COMPUTER SCIENCE

+TEAM

+Douglas McKinley, EE

+Zakiah Ismail.
+CompE

+Gabriel Wamunyu, CompE

+Nick Lewis, CompE

 ELECTRICAL

-ENGINEERING &

 COMPUTER

 SCIENCE

-TEAN

-Douglas McKinley, EE Nick Lewis, CompE Zakiah Ismail, CompE Gabriel Wamunyu, CompE

-ADVICED
+ENGINEERING

+ADVISER

 Andrew Cowart, Vice President of Technology

+SPONSOR Metova

+communication flow for using

+Amazon Echo.

 SPONSOR

-Metova
+Vanderbilt University

+Department of Public Safety

+natural language processing to control a display device using an

 AMAZON ECHO DISPLAY

 Meetings are an integral part of any business, and a good deal of time is spent organizing the event and operating the display devices in a meeting room.
 Traditional interfaces, such as Google Calendar and remote controls, are not always intuitive and users need to have prior knowledge in order to operate them effectively.
 Productive meeting time is reduced as a result of this management overhead.
 Our system will improve meeting management by allowing users to manage meetings and control display devices using simple, intuitive voice commands.

-The system uses an Amazon Echo to receive and respond to verbal user requests.
-The requests are then sent to an Intel Compute Stick, which is attached to the meeting's display device via HDMI.
-The Compute Stick translates the requests using a USB-CEC Adapter into commands that control the display.
-This allows users to conduct meetings easily using only their voices.
-This is more intuitive than existing interfaces, and can be used by

-people with physical disabilities who cannot operate a standard computer or remote.
-Our system will simplify meeting management, improve productivity, and save businesses time and money.